Felicity520666/Y2K/README.md

 - CSS
 - JavaScript

+## How To Use
+Go to https://felicity520666.github.io/Y2K/ to explore the website!
+Click on the audio player to listen to my podcast of the Y2K bug, and son't forget to check out the flip-card facts!
+You can also check out the script if you are interested in learning more!
+There are resources at the button of the website for you to explore yourslf as well!
+Hope you enjoy the website!

 ## Creator
 Hello 👋!
 My name is Felicity!
 I hope you learned a lot from this website.